Phaser is an open-source JavaScript library for the creation of online video games and interactive applications.

 Phaser Example

-Once all the graphics have been loaded, you can create a creation function that gives the app, and the properties necessary for the game to work correctly.
+Once all graphics are loaded, you can create a creation function for the app, and the necessary properties for the game to work correctly.
 For example:

 <!DOCTYPE html>